The Dependency Analyzer identifies the required files and add-ons for your project

 For files under the MATLAB root folder, the Dependency Analyzer only shows required products.
 It does not analyze dependencies.

-The Dependency Analyzer identifies dependencies inside user-defined toolboxes and dependencies that were introduced by code generation or by MATLAB code in model parameters.
+The Dependency Analyzer identifies dependencies inside user-defined add-ons and dependencies that were introduced by code generation or by MATLAB code in model parameters.
 These options are off by default because they can be time consuming for large designs.

 To specify the scope of the analysis, in the Dependency Analyzer toolstrip, click Analyze and select one or more of the following options: